vlnd0/summarize/docs/chrome-extension.md

 ## Video Selection (Page vs Video)

-When the page contains embedded audio/video, the side panel shows a small Page/Video (or Page/Audio) dropdown next to “Summarize”.
-Selecting the media option forces URL mode with transcript-first extraction (captions → yt-dlp/Whisper fallback).
+When the page contains embedded audio/video, the Summarize button gains a dropdown caret.
+Click the caret to pick Page vs Video/Audio.
+Selecting Video/Audio forces URL mode with transcript-first extraction (captions → yt-dlp/Whisper fallback).
 Selection is per-run (not persisted).

 See `docs/media.md` for detection and transcript rules.